10 Great Movies You Can Watch On HBO Max Right Now

 Horror master Wes Craven pulled off yet another genre game-changer when he returned to direct the slasher subversion masterpiece Scream in 1996.

-Written with brilliant reverence and cliche upending wit by Kevin Williamson, Scream was not only one of the best horror movies to come out in a decade, but it also revived a genre that was running on fumes from the horror boom of the mid-80s.
+Written with brilliant reverence and cliché upending wit by Kevin Williamson, Scream was not only one of the best horror movies to come out in a decade, but it also revived a genre that was running on fumes from the horror boom of the mid-80s.
 It’s a masterful reinventing of the genre that is still copied to this day.
+Stream it on HBO Max.

 9. Pulp Fiction (1994)